Featured Product: Amazon Fire HD 8 | $90 | Amazon

 But more than that, you’re getting a workhorse in the octa-core MediaTek Helio chipset, which comes clocked at 2.3GHz and sits alongside 2GB of RAM for this 32GB model.
 You’ll get a pair of decent rear- and front-facing cameras at 8MP and 5MP respectively, including IR for face unlock.
 And if your little ones are planning to use it, Lenovo has one of the better kids’ modes on avail, beaten only by Amazon.

 Best Premium Design (Runner-Up): Lenovo Smart Tab M8

 If you like the look of Lenovo’s Tab M10 Plus tablet above but want something smaller and/or cheaper, then consider the Lenovo Smart Tab M8.
-Usually sold for $99 but currently marked down to just $59 at Walmart as of this writing, the Android-powered Smart Tab M8 has much more modest specs but still looks like a fancier tablet than it really is.
+Available for $99 at Walmart as of this writing, the Android-powered Smart Tab M8 has much more modest specs but still looks like a fancier tablet than it really is.